prateek3255/blog/src/blog/mastering-data-fetching-with-react-query-and-next-js.md

 This paradox of choices gave birth to frameworks like Next.js that take the burden off your shoulders by managing things like routing, bundling, server-side and static rendering, etc., yet giving you the best possible developer experience.
 But you're still mostly on your own when it comes to state management and data fetching, and for that you can use a library or no library according to the nature and scale of your application.

 Most web apps rely heavily on fetching and modifying data on the server and displaying it to the user.
-Although, for starters, managing and storing asynchronous data can be handled with component-based states and effects, things can get out of hand quickly as your application grows more complex and multiple components require the same piece of data across different pages or parts of your app.
+Though managing and storing asynchronous data can be handled inside components with states and effects, this can get out of hand quickly.
+Especially as your application grows, and an increasing number of components require the same piece of data across different pages or parts of your app.

 This is where react-query comes in by allowing you to manage and cache server state throughout your application, with a zero-config yet customizable API.
 So in this post, we will look at how react-query works, the problems it solves, and how it nicely integrates with the different rendering mechanisms of Next.js.